 What to expect from your doctor

-What happens during your appointment will vary depending on the type of doctor you see.
-Your doctor may ask:
+What happens during your appointment will vary depending on the type of health care provider you see.
+Your health care provider may ask:

 - When did your symptoms begin?